 3. The said reason was not attributable in any way to the act, neglect or default of (in the case of civil proceedings) all or any one or more of the parties to the said proceedings or their legal practitioners (or in the case of criminal proceedings) the accused or his legal practitioner.

 Dated the day of 20 .

 (Set out name of Judge, etc., under signature and capacity, e.g. “Judge of the Supreme Court”.)

+[Form 2 amended: Gazette 31 Jul 2007 p.
+3806-7.]

 Form 2a

 SUITORS’ FUND ACT 1964